PlaceholderAPI/PlaceholderAPI/wiki/Placeholders.md

 ```
 %chatreaction_wins% - Chat reaction wins (Requires MySQL)
+%chatreaction_wins_<playername>% - Chat reactions wins for a certain player (Requires MySQL)
+%chatreaction_top_player_<placement>% - Returns the player at the placement inputted from the leaderboard (Requires MySQL)
+%chatreaction_top_wins_<placement>% - Returns the amount of wins a player has at that placement (Requires MySQL)
 %chatreaction_type% - Type of reaction (Reaction or Scramble)
 %chatreaction_active_round% - Is a round currently active
 %chatreaction_display_word% - The scrambled word
 %chatreaction_reaction_word% - The actual solution word
 %chatreaction_start_time% - Time when the round started
 %chatreaction_latest_winner% - Last recorded winner
+%chatreaction_start_time_in_seconds% - Returns the time (in seconds) since the chat reaction started
+%chatreaction_time_remaining% - returns the time (in seconds) when the chat reaction event will expire
 ```
 ----